siddhant4902/siddhant4902/README.md

 💰 I’m pursuing CFA, to equip myself with the financial expertise necessary to apply data science in the finance industry. <br/>
 💭 I’m looking to collaborate on FinTech Projects to enhance my skillset.<br/>
 🗣️ I'm a stock market enthusiast and investor, and am always open for discussions on it.<br/>
-🏡 Currently exploring ESG principles, to shape sustainable work practises and environment.<br/>
+🏡 Currently exploring ESG principles, to shape sustainable future work practises and environment.<br/>